OpenDevOrganization/website/README.md

-# Website for PyDevs organization
+# Website for OpenDev organization

 ## Enable your local developement environment with the following commands: